Janie (1944 film)

-Janie is a 1944 film directed by Michael Curtiz, based on a 1942 Broadway play by Josephine Bentham and Herschel V. Williams Jr. The play was adapted from Bentham's 1940 novel by the same name.
+Janie is a 1944 romantic comedy film directed by Michael Curtiz, based on a 1942 Broadway play by Josephine Bentham and Herschel V. Williams Jr. The play was adapted from Bentham's 1940 novel by the same name.
+It was nominated for one Academy Award, for film editing.

 Plot

 Janie is a free-spirited teenager living in a small town.
 Her father, the local newspaper publisher, opposes the establishment of an army camp nearby.
 Janie and her bobby soxer friends are excited at the prospect of having so many young soldiers nearby.
 She dates one of them, which makes her boyfriend jealous.